 I ordered the $10.99 Croque Monsieur – Grilled Sandwich with Carved Ham, Gruyere Cheese, and Bechamel with Pommes Frites (not pictured).
 It was a good sandwich, but small for the price (even by Disney standards) and the fries were fairly uninspired.
 It’s not something I’d order again, nor would I recommend trying it unless there’s nothing else on the menu that interests you.
 Not that it’s bad, it’s just nothing special.

 For dessert, we had the Lemon Meringue and Strawberry Cupcakes.
 Sarah really liked both of these, I only liked the Strawberry cupcake (I don’t care for lemon meringue in general, though, so my opinion is worthless on that cupcake).
 For some reason I was expecting these to be cheesecake (my bad–they’re clearly labeled as cupcakes on the menu).
 I don’t know if it was just my expectations for a cheesecake or if this was actually the case, but I found them to be a tad dry.
-Still very good and well worth the $2.99.
+Still good and worth the $2.99.

 Before heading out, we wandered around a bit to explore the rest of the restaurant, including the West Wing.
 Next time, I really want to eat in the West Wing, as the execution of theme and general design in there is definitely the best, I think.
 When we were in the West Wing, there was a large crowd gathered to photograph the rose.
 I noticed that almost everyone was firing their flashes at this and at the snowfall outside the ballroom.
 If you want good photos of these effects, you need to turn off your flash and use manual settings.

 In addition, it’s clear that you’re paying a premium for the location, as menu prices seem higher than the Magic Kingdom norm, and entrees are generally smaller.
-Although Be Our Guest Restaurant isn’t our favorite Magic Kingdom restaurant, it’s still an absolute must-visit for lunch, especially if you’re unable to score the elusive Be Our Guest dinner reservations.
+Although Be Our Guest Restaurant isn’t our favorite Magic Kingdom restaurant, it’s still a must-visit for lunch, especially if you’re unable to score the elusive Be Our Guest dinner reservations.
 The ambiance and detail really pull up our overall score for Be Our Guest Restaurant.

 What do you think of Be Our Guest Restaurant?
 Is it worth the wait?
 Does it live up to the hype?
 Share your thoughts in the comments!